rethinkdb/rethinkdb/WINDOWS.md

 * rebuild with MSC and examine all the int32 -> int64 warnings.
 * restore the msvc-specific s2 code
 * ensure that aligned pointers are freed correctly
+* install as service
+* ensure windows paths are parsed and generated correctly where needed